-Central Wisconsin Community Action (CWCAC) recently received a $200,000 grant from the Wisconsin Department of Health Services that will help individuals who would like to get into nursing or move up in the nursing field.
-CWCAC is in a two-year contract with the state to disperse the grant funds.
+Central Wisconsin Community Action (CWCAC) recently received a grant that will help individuals who would like to get into nursing or move up in the nursing field.
+This project has been financially supported, in part or whole, through the Wisconsin Community Action Program Association (WISCAP) with funding from the State of Wisconsin.

 The goal of the program is to help under-employed and unemployed, low- and moderate-income individuals with opportunities to obtain and sustain careers in the healthcare industry such as CNA’s, LPN’s, CAA’s, Medical Assistants and beyond.